appacademy/Module-6-Resources/week_19/Day-1/w19d1-slides.md

 ### Docker-compose (Thursday)

 - Easily spin up a collection of containers, and configure them to communicate with one another

-### Thursday afternoon
-- Multithreading EOD from Caleb Braaten!
+- Multithreading/concurrency EOD from Caleb Braaten!

 ---

-### Microservices (Friday)
+### Project Begins!
+(Friday)
-- Understand how to implement a microservice-based application and the benefits/downsides

-### Friday afternoon
+- Fishing up all project documentation
 - Mark Rodriguez talks to us about ~the future~!
 - Walkthrough the project starter